 - Boiling water

-- 3 lemon grass stalks, bottom 3 inches only, trimmed of tough outer leaves, finely chopped
+- 3 stalks of lemon grass, (the bottom 3 inches only, trimmed of tough outer leaves, finely chopped)

 - 2 T minced fresh ginger